Family Road Trip to Pacific Grove

 Every fall and winter, Pacific Grove becomes home to over 25,000 Monarch butterflies, many of whom reside in the city's Monarch Butterfly Sanctuary.
 You can view overwintering butterflies in the sanctuary from October through late February.
 Admission is free, and there are often informative docents on hand to answer questions and let you have take a look at butterflies through a spotting scope.

-The Pacific Grove Museum of Natural History, at the corner of Forest and Central Avenues, also offers free admission, and present exhibits about local plants, animals, geology, and native peoples.
-The museum also offers fun free science and nature activites for children.
+The Pacific Grove Museum of Natural History, at the corner of Forest and Central Avenues, presents exhibits about local plants, animals, geology, and native peoples.
+The museum also offers fun free science and nature activities for children.
+Admission is $8.95 for adults, $5.95 for youth (4–18), free for 3 and under and Monterey County residents.

 A visit to Point Piños Lighthouse, the oldest operating lighthouse on the West Coast (it was built in 1855) is always worth a visit, too.
 You can check the PG Museum website for hours, locations, and a schedule of events and activities for all these attractions.